MMDSNIPER/Halloween/README.md

 ![](http://s7.picofile.com/file/8376568826/20191029042826_1.jpg)

 **Next Major features:**
-- if connect in server cant use any weapon only can use `Stone Hatchet` and Change skin for Halloween
+- If the players connect to the server , they will only have Stone hatchet and over on skin for halloween
-- add props in map
+- Added props to the map
 - your idea in Discord: https://discord.gg/YDRD84r